Lake County

 Openings

-911 Dispatcher (Full-Time)
+911 Emergency Dispatcher (Full-Time)

 LOCATION: Baldwin, MI

-WAGE RANGE: $43,780.00 – $51,785.00 Annually
+WAGE RANGE: $44,653 – $52,814 Annually (2026)

-KNOWLEDGE, SKILLS AND ABILITIES REQUIRED:
+KNOWLEDGE, SKILLS, AND ABILITIES REQUIRED:

-• Must possess high-level interpersonal skills to respond to callers during often difficult or stressful situations, convey detailed instructions and precise information, maintain effective contacts with responders and other personnel, and work cooperatively with others.
+• Must possess high-level interpersonal skills to respond to callers during of difficult or stressful situations.

 Basic skills testing, typing, and general aptitude testing are required for all candidates.
-Pre-employment background investigations, including criminal background checks, drug screening, and physicals are required.
+Pre-employment background investigations, including criminal background checks, drug screening, and physicals, are required.

 Application, resume, and cover letter should be submitted to: